 This is a revision/self-teaching site for Mathematics.
-I envision that it will deal with the entire UK GCSE and 'A' Level syllabi eventually but I am starting off with the basics of fraction arithmetic and the basic algebraic techniques.
-The next topic to go live will be a series on percentages, which includes a lot of wordy questions (Everyone's favourite!).
+I envision that it will deal with the entire UK GCSE and 'A' Level syllabi eventually but I am starting off with the basics of Fraction arithmetic, Percentages, Ratio & Proportionality, basic Algebraic techniques and Pythagoras' Theorem, which is used as an example below.

 Every topic on the site contains one or more of the following:

-My expectation is that students will check their answer after each and every question they attempt.
+My expectation is that students will be guided (if possible) through the introduction and worked examples.
+You should play with the activities as you will.
+However, it should be fun, not torture!
+You should then try the exercises, in which the questions are largely ordered according to difficulty.
+You must then check your answers after each and every question you attempt.
 This is something which many students of all ages are pretty bad at, as it takes additional time.
 This is true, but I would argue that the advantages outweigh the disadvantages.
-The method which most students (and even some teachers) adopt is to do an exercise and then mark it, which in my opinion is worse than pointless, as all it achieves is that the student practises their errors until they become second nature.
+The method which most students (and even some teachers) adopt is to do an exercise and then mark it, which in my opinion is worse than pointless, as all it achieves is to make the student practises their errors until they become second nature.
 Just as when playing music, practising your mistakes makes you good at your mistakes.
 This is not a desired outcome.
 Now the authoritarians out there will be tearing their hair and bellowing about cheating and such.
 The only cheating that I know about is the pretense that you understand something which you do not.
 Do not practise your mistakes.
 Please!
 Check your answers every time.
 That way, you don't need to waste time doing questions which you have already mastered and can move on to the fun stuff later on.
 It is important to note at this point that mathematics gets more fun as you progress.